US orders consular staff to leave Shanghai amid COVID surge

 Despite that, and indications the hardline policy is being dictated by head of the ruling Communist Party Xi Jinping, China has rejected any notion that its response is political in nature.
 Xi has demanded social stability above all else in the runup to a key party congress later this year at which he is expected to bestow on himself an unprecedented third-term as party leader.

-Shanghai authorities also say they have secured daily supplies for residents, following complaints about deliveries of food and other necessities.
+Shanghai authorities also say they have secured daily supplies for residents, following complaints about deliveries of food and other necessities being unavailable or inadequate to demand.

-Residents have resorted to group buying of groceries because they are not allowed to leave their buildings, with only partial success in obtaining needed items.

 Shanghai says it will gradually lifted some restrictions on neighborhoods where no new infections have been reported over the past two weeks.
 Residents will be able to travel around their districts but not meet in groups.
 Others will be restricted to their immediate neighborhoods.